- 4 cups cubed day-old whole wheat bread

 - In a bowl, combine the milk, pumpkin, egg yolks, brown sugar, cinnamon, nutmeg, salt and cloves.
 In a small bowl, beat egg whites until stiff; fold into pumpkin mixture.
 Pour over bread cubes and toss gently.
 Sprinkle with remaining nuts.

-- Bake, uncovered, at 350° for 1 hour or until a knife inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 1 hour or until a knife inserted in the center comes out clean.
 Serve warm or chilled with cream if desired.
 Yield: 6-8 servings.

 Reviews forPumpkin Bread Pudding